Silicon Valley Divorce News: Billionaire Marc Pincus Hit With Divorce Papers

 But Zynga and Facebook would ultimately have a falling out over monetization and credits, etcetera.

-To make matters more heady, the Wikipedia profile claims that “Zynga said that it planned to sell its headquarters in San Francisco, a property last assessed at over $238 million.”
+To make matters headier, the Wikipedia profile claims that “Zynga said that it planned to sell its headquarters in San Francisco, a property last assessed at over $238 million.”
 This sounds like they are in some serious financial trouble.

 So the question is the following: Does Mark have the cash or equity to pay his wife more even if she did get the court to invalidate their prenup?
 Or is she on the brink of becoming Justine Musk?
-Ex wife of Elon Musk?
+The ex-wife of Elon Musk?